dpriscal/stop_loss_calculator/README.md

 docker kill project_id
 ```

-## Qa for macd minima
+## Qa

-See the detailed guide in `docs/qa.md` for step-by-step instructions to generate plots and visually verify minima.
+See `docs/qa.md` for step-by-step instructions to generate plots and visually verify minima and stop loss.
+Includes a batch mode for multiple symbols.

 Quick start:
 - Ensure `FINANCIALMODELINGPREP_API_KEY` is set (env or `.env`).